Madison Street Corridor Bus Rapid Transit

 Questions and comments can be directed to Maria Koengeter, Transit Strategic Advisor, at MadisonBRT@seattle.gov or (206) 733-9865.

 The Seattle Transit Master Plan identifies a planning-level total capital cost estimate of $87 million.
-Mayor Mike McGinn and the Seattle City Council identified $1 million in the City’s 2013/2014 budget for a project definition study of the Madison Street corridor.
+The Seattle City Council identified $1 million in the City’s 2013/2014 budget for a project definition study of the Madison Street corridor.
 This effort will result in a refined project cost estimate.

 Nationally, the Federal Transit Administration (FTA) is major funding source for the planning, design, and construction of BRT systems.
 FTA funds could be a future potential source for the Madison Street BRT Project.